 In reality, maintaining good data quality is a real challenge.

-I’m at Dreamforce this week and I’ve had the opportunity to listen to the keynotes and catch up with many of our customers.
-The hot topic or at least the biggest pain point that I keep hearing is around data quality – closely followed by system integration and adoption.
+We’re at Dreamforce this week and we’ve had the opportunity to listen to the keynotes and catch up with many of our customers.
+The hot topic or at least the biggest pain point that we keep hearing is around data quality – closely followed by system integration and adoption.
 When it comes to conversations around data quality, everyone seems to agree on two challenges: